 Plea Bargain Pros and Cons

 Although plea bargaining is often criticized, more than 90 percent of criminal convictions come from negotiated pleas.
-Thus, less than ten percent of criminal cases go to trial.
+Thus, less than 10 percent of criminal cases actually go to trial.
 So, what are the incentives behind plea bargaining?
 Turns out, it's quite complicated and doesn't simply rely on one's guilt or innocence.
-Below is a look from the points of view of different players in the criminal justice system with respect to plea bargaining, looking at the pros and cons of such an arrangement.
+Below is a sampling of the various points of view among different players within the criminal justice system with respect to plea bargaining, looking at the pros and cons of such an arrangement.

 Judges' Incentives for Accepting a Plea Bargain